 The Origins

-A lineage of artists, writers, and characters whose stories shaped my own.
+A lineage of artists, writers, and eccentric characters whose lives and work shaped my own creative path.

 Michael Vollbracht